Skip to main content

 2. Provider Run ID - An optional free text external ID to allow identifying a test run in the third-party product.

 3. Results URL - An optional URL to the test results page in the third-party product.
-If provided, a button to open the link will be in the External test results table.
+If provided, a button to open the link will be in the End to end test results table.

 4. Status Class - A mandatory Gearset status classification used to determine how the status is displayed in the Pipelines and CI Jobs sections.
-All External test runs must be mapped to one of the following values:
+All End to end test runs must be mapped to one of the following values:

 • Succeeded - all tests have finished and passed (or not run).